pjeby/tag-wrangler/README.md

 Rather, this kind of thing will happen if the `#Bar/baz` tag is the first tag beginning with some variant of `bar` that Obsidian encounters when generating the tag pane.
 Obsidian just uses the first-encountered string of a particular case as the "display name" for the tag, and then counts all subsequent occurrences as the same tag.

 This is just how Obsidian tags work, and not something that Tag Wrangler can work around.
 But you can easily fix the problem by renaming anything that's in the "wrong" case to the "right" case.
 It just means that (as is already the case in Obsidian) you can't have more than one casing of the same tag name displayed in the tag pane, and that now you can easily rename tags to a consistent casing, if desired.

+### Canvas Support

+Please note that tag renaming is not supported for tags in Obsidian Canvas files yet, as Obsidian itself doesn't fully support such tags yet either.
+(That is, tags in canvas text do *not* appear in the tag pane counts or in Obsidian's internal indexes, so from Tag Wrangler's perspective they aren't findable and don't exist.)
+If some future version of Obsidian addresses this, this limitation *may* be removable then, depending on how the issue is addressed.